 This command will download all the native libraries that are required.
 You can now build the java libraries using the following command

-This command will build the java libraries and output 6 JAR files in the
+This command will run the tests and build the java libraries and output 2 JAR files in the

-Each of these JAR files will contain the required classes and native libraries for the specific platform and variant (mock / non-mock).
+These JAR files will contain the required classes and native libraries for the two variants (mock / non-mock).
 You can now include these libraries into your project and use the SAFE APIs

-Note: All the 6 JARs contain the same class files so adding more than one of the above libraries will throw an error.
+Note: Both the JARs contain the same class files so adding both the libraries will throw an error.